lingeringcode/nttc/docs/index.md

  {'10_6', '1_2', '2_4', '3_4', '4_13', '5_6', '6_5', '7_4', '8_7', '9_0'},
  {'10_0', '1_12', '2_6', '3_0', '4_5', '5_7', '6_6', '7_3', '8_9', '9_5'}]
     </pre>
 - <strong>NOTE</strong>: <em>This algorithm isn't perfect.
 It needs some refinement, since it may output some overlaps.
 However, it certainly filters down the potential persistent communities with either top_mentions or top_rters across periods, so it saves you some manual comparative analysis labor.</em>

+### ```group_reader()```

-* ```group_reader()```: Takes the period_community pairs and appends to dict if intersections occur.
-However, the returned dict requires furter analysis and processing, due to unknown order and content from the sorted and filtered communities, which is why they are then sent to the final_grouper by community_grouper, after completion here.
+Takes the period_community pairs and appends to dict if intersections occur.
+However, the returned dict requires furter analysis and processing, due to unknown order and content from the sorted and filtered communities, which is why they are then sent to the ```final_grouper``` by ```community_grouper```, after completion here.

+- Args:
-    - Args: Accepts the initial group dict, which is cross-referenced by the pair of period_community values extracted via a regex expression.
+  - Accepts the initial group dict, which is cross-referenced by the pair of period_community values extracted via a regex expression.
 - Returns: A dict of oversaturated comparisons, which are sent to final_grouper() for final analysis, reduction, and completion.

+### ```final_grouper()```

-* ```final_grouper()```: Takes the period_community dictionaries and tests for their intersections.
+Takes the period_community dictionaries and tests for their intersections.
 Then, it takes any intersections and joins them with .union and appends them into a localized running list, which will all be accrued in a running master list of that community.
 From there, each community result will be sorted by their length in descending order.

 - Args: Accepts the group dict from group_reader().
 - Returns: A dict of all unique period_community elements (2 or more) found to be similar.

 ## Distribution update terminal commands